mwakad/box-office-movie-insights/README.md

 ## Data Preprocessing
 We began by cleaning and preprocessing the dataset.
 This involved handling missing values, normalizing data where necessary, and transforming the dataset to extract meaningful features.
 Key features considered included:

-**-Movie Profit/Loss:** The financial success of the movie, calculated as revenue minus production budget.
+**Movie Profit/Loss:** The financial success of the movie, calculated as revenue minus production budget.

-**-Production Budget:** The total budget allocated for the production of the movie.
+**Production Budget:** The total budget allocated for the production of the movie.

-**-Genres:** The different genres a movie may belong to (e.g., Action, Comedy, Drama).
+**Genres:** The different genres a movie may belong to (e.g., Action, Comedy, Drama).

-**-Actors and Directors:** Key cast and crew members who could potentially influence the movie's success.
+**Actors and Directors:** Key cast and crew members who could potentially influence the movie's success.

-**-Season of Release:** The quarter or season in which the movie was released (e.g., Summer, Fall, Winter).
+**Season of Release:** The quarter or season in which the movie was released (e.g., Summer, Fall, Winter).

 ## Exploratory Data Analysis (EDA)